NINE SONGS (LIEDER UND GESÄNGE), OP. 63

 transition back to the A

-melody, the first one inverted, become more quiet and subdued before
+to the main melody, the first one inverted, become more quiet and

-identical to that of the first two stanzas.
-Brahms does not
+virtually identical to that of the first two stanzas.
+Brahms

-explicitly indicate a return to the opening tempo, but it is implied,
+does not explicitly indicate a return to the opening tempo, but it

-and this recording does include a slowing as the verse begins.
+is implied, and this recording does include a slowing as the verse

-The text repetition is handled as in stanza 2, with “gleicher”
+begins.
+The text repetition is handled as in stanza 2, with

-stretched out and repeated in the full restatement of the last
+“gleicher” stretched out and repeated in the full restatement of

-line.
-The most important change is at the final cadence, which
+the last line.
+The most important change is at the final

 German Text: